 Are you an outdoor enthusiast?
-If you are, in New Zealand, you’ll find everything you seek, from the untamed wasteland, soaring mountains, mist-cloaked fjords, golden beaches, to the small charming towns with big doses of laid-back magic.
+If you are, in New Zealand, you’ll find everything you seek, from the untamed wasteland, soaring mountains, mist-cloaked fjords, golden beaches, to the charming towns with big doses of laid-back magic.

 Due to the hospitable residents, you’ll probably meet new friends that’ll show you the calm bays of the North, the sky-high mountains to the South, and all sorts of beauty in-between.
 So if you’re up for the experience start preparing yourself by checking out these interesting facts about New Zealand…

 New Zealand is an island country in the South Pacific Ocean, the southwesternmost part of Polynesia.

 New Zealand is a far-off land and lies more than 1,000 miles (1,600 km) southeast of Australia.
 New Zealand is, however, Australia’s nearest neighbour.

 New Zealand is an archipelago… a chain or cluster of islands, in other words!
 Its coordinates are 0000° S, 174.0000° E.

 NZ had a population of 4.886 million in 2018.
 With an area of 103,483 square miles (268,021 square kilometers) New Zealand’s population is relatively small compared to a population of 66.65 (2019) million in the UK, despite being similar in size!

 Approximately one third of NZ is protected national park.

 15% of the population are Māori.

 The Maori are an aboriginal tribe, thought have emigrated from the Polynesian Islands to New Zealand between 800-1300AD.